Home > Campaigns and Our Work > Habitat Projects > Get Britain Buzzing ....

-“Pollinators put food on our plate and colour in the countryside, for the sake of future generations we must take action now to halt the tragic loss of wild bees and other pollinating insects” Matt Shardlow Buglife CEO.
+Buglife Chief Matt Shardlow says: “Pollinators put food on our plate and colour in the countryside.
+For the sake of future generations we must take action now to halt the tragic loss of wild bees and other pollinating insects”.

-Buglife is delivering a range of exciting and innovative projects including: B-Lines creating swathes of wildflowers, Pollen Nation converting urban mown grass into wildflower meadows, Brownfield sites protecting and improving pollinator habitats, Living Roofs creating high rise pollinator habitat, encouraging people to create bee hotels in their gardens and pesticide policy work on those chemicals that are most toxic to pollinators.
+Buglife is delivering a range of exciting projects as part of our Get Britain Buzzing campaign, including: B-Lines and Buzzing projects that will create swathes of wildflowers, protecting and improving pollinator habitats on brownfield sites, creating high-rise pollinator habitat living roofs, encouraging people to create bee hotels in their gardens and influencing pesticide policy and law focusing on those chemicals most toxic to pollinators.